Jonas Savimbi

-Jonas Malheiro Sidónio Sakaita Savimbi (/pt/; 3 August 1934 – 22 February 2002) was an Angolan revolutionary, politician, and rebel military leader who founded and led the National Union for the Total Independence of Angola (UNITA).
+Jonas Malheiro Sidónio Sakaita Savimbi (/pt/; 3 August 1934 – 22 February 2002) was an Angolan revolutionary, politician, and rebel military leader who founded and led the National Union for the Total Independence of Angola, also known as UNITA.
 UNITA was one of several groups which waged a guerrilla war against Portuguese colonial rule from 1966 to 1974.
-Once independence was achieved, it then became an anti-communist group which confronted the ruling People's Movement for the Liberation of Angola (MPLA) during the Angolan Civil War.
+Once independence was achieved, it then became an anti-communist group, which confronted the ruling People's Movement for the Liberation of Angola, also known as the MPLA, during the Angolan Civil War.
 Savimbi was killed in a clash with government troops in 2002.

-Early life
+Early life and education

-Jonas Malheiro Sidónio Sakaita Savimbi was born in Munhango, Bié Province, a small town on the Benguela Railway, and raised in Chilesso, in the same province.
-Savimbi's father, Lote, was a stationmaster on Angola's Benguela railway line and a preacher of the Protestant Igreja Evangélica Congregacional de Angola (Evangelical Congregational Church of Angola), founded and maintained by American missionaries.
-Both his parents were members of the Bieno group of the Ovimbundu, the people who later served as Savimbi's major political base.
+Jonas Malheiro Sidónio Sakaita Savimbi was born on 3 August 1934 in Munhango, Bié Province, a small town on the Benguela railway, and raised in Chilesso, in the same province.
+Savimbi's father, Lote, was a stationmaster on Angola's Benguela railway line and a Protestant preacher at Igreja Evangélica Congregacional de Angola (Evangelical Congregational Church of Angola), which was founded and maintained by American missionaries.
+Both his parents were members of the Bieno, an Ovimbundu group.
+The Ovimbundu later served as Savimbi's largest political base of support in Angola.

 In his early years, Savimbi was educated mainly in Protestant schools, but also attended Roman Catholic schools.
-At the age of 24 he received a scholarship to study in Portugal.
+At age 24, he was awarded a scholarship from the United Church of Christ to study medicine at the University of Lisbon.
+In Portugal, he became associated with students from Angola and other Portuguese colonies who were then preparing themselves for resistance to Portuguese colonialism in Angola.
+Some of these contacts, including Agostinho Neto, who Savimbi knew, had contacts with the Portuguese Communist Party, which was then outlawed.
+Neto, who was studying medicine with Savimbi in Portugal, later became president of the MPLA and Angola's first president after the end of colonial rule in Angola.

-Instead he became associated with students from Angola and other Portuguese colonies who were preparing themselves for anti-colonial resistance and had contacts with the clandestine Portuguese Communist Party.
-He knew Agostinho Neto, who was at that time studying medicine and who later became president of the MPLA and Angola's first state President.
-Under increasing pressure from the Portuguese secret police (PIDE), Savimbi left Portugal for Switzerland with the assistance of Portuguese and French communists and other sympathizers, and eventually wound up in Lausanne.
-There he was able to obtain a new scholarship from American missionaries and studied social sciences.
-He then went to the University of Fribourg for further studies.
+Facing growing pressure from the Portuguese secret police, known as PIDE, Portuguese and French communists aided Savimbi in escaping Portugal for Lausanne, Switzerland, where he secured a new scholarship awarded by American missionaries.
+Savimbi began studying social sciences and then enrolled in the University of Fribourg for further studies.
 (Note: Bridgland 1988 reproduces the legend that Savimbi started studying medicine in Portugal, and concluded these studies in Geneva.
 In fact, he never studied medicine, and obtained a degree in the social and political sciences, the nature of which was never established.
 However, as is customary in Portuguese-speaking countries, Savimbi was from then on addressed as "Dr".
 While it was often assumed in other countries that Savimbi (like Agostinho Neto) held a doctoral degree, his degree was in fact roughly comparable to that of the European BA.)